LinkedEarth/Pyleoclim_util/doc_build/installation.rst

 .. note::

-   Pyleoclim requires the use of Python 3.8.
+   Pyleoclim requires the use of Python 3.8 or 3.9.

 Installing Pyleoclim
 ====================